 On the campus in the Kulturpark Berg in the east of Stuttgart, the Merz Akademie offers the best working conditions.
 Student flat-sharing communities create an intensive atmosphere that encourages study, creative work and social life.
-Many creative people are based here, as is Haus des Dokumentarfilms or the Social Impact Lab, which supports social start-ups.
+Many creative people are based here and the Haus des Dokumentarfilms, too.

 The Merz Akademie is a non-state university run as a non-profit institution.
 In addition to the "classical" tuition fee model, the Merz Akademie also participates in the Income Share Agreements (ISA) of Chancen eG. It allows students to concentrate fully on their studies, while CHANCEN eG pays the fees.
 In return, the participants undertake to give this opportunity to future generations: Those who work and earn more than a minimum income pay back a percentage of their income later to finance further study places.
 This means that talent and creativity decide on a course of study, not the financial resources.

-In order to enable as many good applicants as possible to study at the Merz Akademie, there are two scholarship programmes: The Förderkreis Scholarship covers half of the tuition fees for up to three semesters.
-The Deutschlandstipendium, also made possible by members of the Förderkreis, amounts to 300 euros per month for two semesters.
-Both scholarships are grants that do not have to be repaid.
+In order to enable as many good applicants as possible to study at the Merz Akademie, there are a scholarship programme: The Deutschlandstipendium, made possible by members of the Förderkreis, amounts to 300 euros per month for two semesters.
+Scholarships are grants that do not have to be repaid.